 A-4.1 Weigh 10g air-dried finely crushed coir pith material and transfer into 500 ml beaker.
 Add 200 ml of water at (27 ± 2) °C. Mix the test sample thoroughly to ensure that it is homogeneous.
 Let the coir pith soak for 6 h, with occasional stirring.

-A-4.2 Read on Conductivity Meter.
+A-4.2 Read on Conductivity Meter

 A-5 EXPRESSION OF RESULTS

-A-5.1 Calculate the mean of the three readings that agreed and round to the nearest 1 dS/m of unit.
+Calculate the mean of the three readings that agreed and round to the nearest 1 dS/m of unit.

 ANNEX B